Do Weight-Loss Shakes Really Work?

 Featured Recipe: Roasted Salmon with Smoky Chickpeas & Greens

-Weight-loss shakes lead to weight loss temporarily, but they aren't sustainable long-term.
+Weight-loss shakes lead to temporary weight loss, but they aren't sustainable long term.
 They leave people in a dieting mentality, take the pleasure out of eating and can be expensive.
 You can maintain a healthy weight long-term by eating real food.
-Here, tips on making weight loss work without the shakes.
+Here are three tips on making weight loss work without the shakes.

 Focus on Whole Foods

 Studies show that high-fiber breakfast cereals can be as effective for weight loss as weight-loss shakes because the fiber increases satiety.
 Eating breakfast has also been associated with maintaining weight loss long-term.